-Why Am I Hopeful About India’s Manufacturing Sector by Indra:
+Why Am I Hopeful About India’s Manufacturing Sector [the broken link was removed] by Indra:

 As World Economic Forum Founder and Chairman Professor Klaus Schwab said in recently held India Economic Summit, 2005, “It is indeed important for India to excel globally not only in the services sector but also in the manufacturing sector.
 Manufacturing in India has become much more sophisticated with the introduction of high technology in many of its production processes.
 A key priority for India is to provide jobs for its large population and in this regard, the resurgence of Indian manufacturing would generate millions of jobs throughout the country.”